inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 it cannot be argued, there are never enough comfortable chairs.
 		-- Fran Lebowitz
 Psychoanalysis??
 I thought this was a nu rap session!!!
-When a man steals your wife, there is no better revenge than to let him keep her.
+When a man steals r wife, there is no better revenge than to let him keep her.
 		-- Sacha Guitry
 As usual, this being a 1.3.x release, I haven't even compiled this kernel yet.
-So if it works, you should be doubly impressed.
+So if it works,  should be doubly impressed.
 (Linus Torvalds, announcing kernel 1.3.3 on the linux-kernel mailing list.)
 QOTD:
 	All I want is more than my fair share.